ACCESSIBILITY SERVICES & POLICIES

 Our Box Office is equipped with a Telecommunications Device for the Deaf (TDD) to provide information and for the purchase of tickets.
 In addition, a TDD equipped pay phone is located in our Box Office lobby.

-ILS: INFRARED LISTENING SYSTEM DEVICES
+ASSISTED LISTENING DEVICES

 Text portions of The Prompter are available in large print format as a supplement to our regular program for selected performances.
 These Prompters are available by visiting the Customer Relations Desk, or in advance by calling 860.987.6000.